marzneshin/marzneshin/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐞Bug Report
-about: Create a report to help us improve
+description: Create a report to help us improve Marzneshin by reproducing and fixing bugs
-title: Bug title
+title: "[BUG] "
-labels: bug
+labels:
-assignees: ''

----

-**Describe the bug**
+  - "bug"

+body:
+  - type: markdown
+    attributes:
+      value: |
+        **Thanks :heart: for taking the time to fill out this bug report!**
+        We kindly ask that you search to see if an issue [already exists](https://github.com/khodedawsh/marzneshin/issues?q=is%3Aissue+sort%3Acreated-desc+) for the bug you encountered.

+  - type: textarea
+    attributes:
+      label: Current Behavior
+      description: |
+        A clear and concise description of the issue you're experiencing.
+    validations:
+      required: false

+  - type: textarea
+    attributes:
+      label: Expected Behavior
+      description: |
-A clear and concise description of what the bug is.
+        A clear and concise description of what you expected to happen.

-**To Reproduce**
+    validations:
+      required: false

+  - type: textarea
+    attributes:
+      label: Steps To Reproduce
-Steps to reproduce the behavior:
+      description: Steps to reproduce the behavior.
+      placeholder: |
         1. Go to '...'
         2. Click on '....'
         3. Scroll down to '....'
         4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
+    validations:
+      required: false

+  - type: textarea
+    attributes:
+      label: Screenshots
+      description: |
         If applicable, add screenshots to help explain your problem.

-**Machine details (please complete the following information):**
+        Tip: You can attach images or log files by clicking this area to highlight it and then dragging files in.
+    validations:
+      required: false

+  - type: textarea
+    attributes:
+      label: Environment
+      description: |
+        Information about your environment where you see the bug.

+      value: |
- - OS: [e.g. ubuntu 20]
+        OS:
-- Python version: [e.g 3.8]
-- Nodejs version: [e.g 16.17]
-- Browser [e.g. chrome, safari]

-**Additional context**
+        Browsers:

+        Version:

+    validations:
+      required: true

+  - type: textarea
+    attributes:
+      label: Additional Context
+      description: |
         Add any other context about the problem here.
+    validations:
+      required: false